DataONEorg/community-calls/notes/20210203_call_notes.md

 * Pip Bricher
 * Matt Jones

-** High-level Agenda**
+**High-level Agenda**

 1. Introduction (5 min)
-1. minutes of introductions from the panelists
+1. Introductions from the panelists (10-20 min)
-2. 20-30 minutes of open discussion about connectivity and collaboration opportunities
-3. 10 minutes discussing next steps to move forward on near-term opportunities for network collaboration
+2. Discussion of next steps to move forward on near-term opportunities for network collaboration (Open discussion about connectivity and collaboration opportunities (10 min)